Product topology: Properties

-Any product of Hausdorff spaces is again a Hausdorff space.
+Any product of Hausdorff spaces is again a Hausdorff space; this comes from a simple preservation of disjoint open neighborhoods under the inverse of canonical projections from $X_i$'s to $\prod_{i \in I} X_i$.
+This line of argument is used for showing that other topological invariants are preserved under the product topology.

 Tychonoff's theorem, which is equivalent to the axiom of choice, states that any product of compact spaces is a compact space.
 A specialization of Tychonoff's theorem that requires only the ultrafilter lemma (and not the full strength of the axiom of choice) states that any product of compact Hausdorff spaces is a compact space.